Dr Daniel Grainger

 Daphne Naden

-Born in Mossman, Far North Queensland, Daphne Naden is a Kuku Yalanji elder with over 30 years of work experience managing and coordinating Indigenous-specific programs and projects in the sectors of employment and training, health, housing, education, community development, and working in government, non-government, and Aboriginal organisations.
-She has sound knowledge and understanding of Indigenous issues and a strong commitment to the advancement of Indigenous peoples; and has been appointed as State Delegate on state and national forums on topical issues faced by Indigenous women.
-Daphne has proven expertise in community engagement processes, program development, project planning and implementation.
+Daphne Naden was born in Mossman, North Queensland and is a Kuku Yalanji elder with connections to Kubirri, Julay and Buru clans.
+Daphne has over 30 years work experience, employed in government, non-government, and Aboriginal organisations; managing and coordinating Indigenous-specific programs and projects in the employment and training, health, housing, education, and community development sectors.
+She has sound knowledge and understanding of Indigenous issues and proven expertise in community engagement processes, and in program development, planning and implementation.
+Daphne has a strong commitment to the advancement of Indigenous Australians.
+As a State Delegate, she has represented Indigenous women on a number of State and National forums on topical issues faced by Indigenous women.

 Aaron Davis